-Net revenue decreased by 9% from ¥112,136 million for the year ended March 31, 2018 to ¥102,344 million for the year ended March 31, 2019, despite the contribution from M&A and ECM, such as acquisition of Shire Plc by Takeda Pharmaceutical Co. and IPO of Softbank Corp on the back of successful collaboration across regions and divisions.
+Net revenue decreased from the year ended March 31, 2018 to the year ended March 31, 2019, despite the contribution from M&A and ECM, such as acquisition of Shire Plc by Takeda Pharmaceutical Co. and IPO of Softbank Corp on the back of successful collaboration across regions and divisions.